 A Deep Dive Into Athlete’s Foot

 Unlike some common foot ailments caused by genetics or lifestyle choices, athlete’s foot results from a contagious fungal infection.
-Formally known as tinea pedis, it’s a type of ringworm, of which there are several different varieties that can afflict different parts of the body.1
+Formally known as tinea pedis, athlete’s foot fungus is a type of ringworm, of which there are several different varieties that can afflict different parts of the body.1

 Athlete’s foot can also cause blisters which may or may not be filled with fluid, as well as painful open sores.
 Athlete’s foot can also change the texture of the infected skin, causing it to become dry, cracked, or scaly.
 In some cases, athlete’s foot can lead to foul foot odors.